MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 3. Choose one of the available templates: **JupyterLab on GPU**.
 4. **Follow the instructions** to create the template in the DSRI web UI, all informations about the images you can use are provided there.

+Access the workspace from the route created (the small arrow at the top right of your application bubble in the Topology page).

+You can now add your code and data in the persistent folder to be fully prepared when you will get access to the GPUs.

 You can find more details on the images we use and how to extend them in this repository: https://github.com/MaastrichtU-IDS/jupyterlab#jupyterlab-on-gpu

-Once your template is created, wait a few seconds before it becomes accessible from the **Topology** page of OpenShift web UI, you can access the JupyterLab web UI, install your dependencies and run your experiments.

 :::info Storage